TaijiMonster/chives-won-check/README.md

 # chives-won-check - LINUX ONLY

-## How to check block won plot's filename
+## How to check which plot won the block

 ### How to install
 1) Type in `git clone https://github.com/TaijiMonster/chives-won-check`